vpvinc/vpvinc/README.md

 <h1 align="center">Vincent-Paul Vincentelli</h1>
 <h4 align="center">I am a data scientist with a strong experience in logistics and business analytics</h4>

-Recently graduated from the Data Scientist program of Openclassrooms & Centrale Supélec, I have completed height data science projects ranging from simple EDA or clustering to deploying a pyspark application into an AWS EMR cluster.
+Recently graduated from the Data Scientist program of Openclassrooms & Centrale Supélec, I have completed eight data science projects ranging from simple EDA or clustering to deploying a pyspark application into an AWS EMR cluster.
 I had the opportunity to work on different data types like NLP or images and to deal with unbalanced datasets.
 My last three projects are available in my GitHub repos.
 Finally, I have been an area manager in an Amazon sort center for two years.
 This operational experience gave